-The process employed by the Group ensures that its capital allocation addresses the Group's most significant vulnerabilities, both from a normative and economic perspective.
-The results of the normative and economic perspective are compared to the Group's Total SREP Capital Requirement ('TSCR') to establish the minimum level of capital that the Group is required to hold and is used to determine whether the Group's minimum risk appetite thresholds require re-calibration.
-Under the normative perspective, Group performs a multi-year assessment of its ability to fulfil all its capital related regulatory and supervisory requirements on an ongoing basis over the medium term.
+The process employed by the Group ensures that its capital allocation addresses the Group's most significant vulnerabilities, both from a Pillar I and economic perspective.
+The results of the Pillar I and economic perspective are compared to the Group's Total SREP Capital Requirement ('TSCR') to establish the minimum level of capital that the Group is required to hold and is used to determine whether the Group's minimum risk appetite thresholds require re-calibration.
+Under the Pillar I, Group performs a multi-year assessment of its ability to fulfil all its capital related regulatory and supervisory requirements on an ongoing basis over the medium term.
 The assessment is based on the following scenarios: (i) a baseline scenario - the Group's projected financial, and capital position under normal conditions; and (ii) a selection of adverse scenarios resulting in severe but plausible impacts that would affect the Group's capital.
-The economic perspective.
+The economic perspective covers the full universe of risks that may have a material impact on the Group's capital and liquidity position from an economic perspective.
 As recommended by the ECB Guides to the internal capital adequacy assessment process the Group identifies, quantifies, and sets aside internal capital against the unexpected losses that it might be subject to.
 In this respect, the Group performs a point-in-time risk quantification of the current situation as at the end of the reference year.
 The economic perspective comprises internal ratios calculated by the Group on current financial results, whereby all risks with potential to cause material economic losses and deplete internal capital are accounted for.